ThunderID/InputComponents/README.md

 ##For Backend

-Component will be injected via element.
+HTML component will be injected via element.

 ###Element
 To build UI element, pass structured array matching to this documentation.
 This array structure will be valid to all element class.